GuoxianSong/EyeFaceDataset/README.md

 For any inquire, please email to me at guoxian001@e.ntu.edu.sg Please only use this data within your group, and not to share with others.

+# Paper:
-#If you feel this dataset help your research, please cite our paper:
+If you feel this dataset help your research, please cite the following.
 @inproceedings{Song:2018:RFP:3240508.3240570,
  author = {Song, Guoxian and Cai, Jianfei and Cham, Tat-Jen and Zheng, Jianmin and Zhang, Juyong and Fuchs, Henry}, title = {Real-time 3D Face-Eye Performance Capture of a Person Wearing VR Headset},